egasimus/glagol/doc/guide.md

-Glagol works by creating an in-memory model of a directory tree, made out of simple `File` and `Directory` models; which you can create manually in your code, or you can use a `Loader` to instantiate a whole lot of them in one go out of an actual directory on your filesystem.
+Glagol works by creating an in-memory model of a directory tree, made out of simple `File` and `Directory` models; which you can create manually in your code, or you can use a `Loader` to instantiate a whole lot of them out of an actual directory on your filesystem, in one go.

-  * The `Loader` reads the contents of an actual directory on your filesystem, and creates `File` and `Directory` objects that correspond to its contents.
+  * The `Loader` recursively _reads_ the contents of a directory, and creates `File` and `Directory` objects that correspond to its contents.
-    - The `Loader` watches the filesystem for changes, and keeps your `File` and `Directory` objects always up to date as you edit the source files in your text editor.
+    - The `Loader` then _watches_ the filesystem for changes, and keeps your `File` and `Directory` objects always up to date as you edit the source files in your text editor.
   * A `File` can _contain_ either static data, or code in any language that can be run in a JavaScript VM.
     - A `File` is capable of _compiling_ its contents.
 Compilation takes a